Así avanza la erupción del volcán en La Palma

 madridActualizado:

-Las coladas de lava de la erupción volcánica en La Palma avanzan hacia el mar.
-El presidente de Canarias, Ángel Víctor Torres, ha afirmado en una entrevista con la Cadena SER que "la lava camina hacia al mar en dos lenguas que pueden unirse".

-La lava, a 1.075 grados centígrados de temperatura, avanza de forma relativamente lenta: 700 metros por hora.
-Ya hay un centenar de viviendas afectadas.
+La lava del volcán de La Palma avanza lentamente hacia el mar, a unos 200 metros por hora.
+La superficie afectada por las coladas de lava asciende ya a 153 hectáreas de terreno, según el cálculo que realiza el Instituto Volcanológico de Canarias.

-Sigue en directo la evolución de la erupción.
-Imágenes cedidas en exclusiva por TV Canaria:
+Sigue la evolución de la erupción.
+Imágenes en exclusiva cedidas por TV Canaria:

 Comentarios Solo las personas que pertenecen a la República de Público pueden escribir comentarios y debatir nuestras noticias.
 Nuestro objetivo es crear un debate enriquecedor y libre de trolls. Únete aquí para expresar tu opinión en un medio que le da valor a sus lectores y al intercambio de ideas con el respeto como principio fundamental.
 Si ya formas parte, solo tienes que iniciar sesión.